ambarishK/read-the-classics-karen/README.md

 Let's start with the *huge classics* in single cells.

 # Huge Classics
 Papers with > 1000 citations in Google Scholar.
+Manually curated.
 Of course, this definition will favour older articles.
 But, I mean, classics are supposed to be old-ish at least.

 ### 2018
-* Butler et al,  [Integrating single-cell transcriptomic data across different conditions, technologies, and species.] (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6700744/)
+* Butler et al,  (Integrating single-cell transcriptomic data across different conditions, technologies, and species.)[https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6700744/]

 ### 2015
 * Zeisel et al, [Cell types in the mouse cortex and hippocampus revealed by single-cell RNA-seq](https://science.sciencemag.org/content/347/6226/1138)